 These systems though are expensive, high-maintenance and fussy: One filter depends on chlorine to work.
 The next one is broken down by chlorine.
 And so on and so forth.

 This isn’t to get confused with an ion exchange resin filter which uses negatively charged resins in a sand-like bead that attracts the metal ions so that it doesn’t pass through the filter into your drinking water.

 If you aren’t ready for high initial investment and expensive ongoing maintenance, perhaps pass on these systems.

 Distillation is a well-known and favored method by preppers for purifying water.
 If you need your water truly pure, accept no substitutes.

-Distillation works by separating contaminants from the water by turning the water into steam and then condensing it in a separate container.
+Distillation removes contaminants from the water by turning the water into steam and then condensing it in a separate container.
 Anything else in the water is left behind since it will have a lower boiling point than water.